Step 4 in the Guide to Achieving Strategic Breakthroughs Series

 Developing a range of solutions requires a blend of creative thinking and strategic planning.
 Collaborative ideation exercises, such as “Ten for Ten” and “Crazy Eights,” encourage rapid idea generation, fostering a culture of innovation.
 These techniques are essential in strategic innovation workshops, where diverse ideas are synthesised into actionable strategies.

-We use a variety of ideation exercise to get the best ideas out in the open.
-Some of our favourites include:
+Use a variety of ideation exercise to get the best ideas out in the open.
+Some of my favourites include:

 With a collection of potential strategies, the next phase is crafting the guiding policy.
 This policy is the strategic design in action, translating broad strategic thinking into a focused, actionable direction.
 It’s a creative phase that encourages wide-ranging thinking and exploration of all feasible means to achieve the breakthrough.